AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 The first step is to create an AEM Screens project.

 1. Navigate to your Adobe Experience Manager (AEM) instance and click **Screens**.
-Alternatively, you can navigate directly from `https://localhost:4502/screens.html/content/screens](https://localhost:4502/screens.html/content/screens`.
+Alternatively, you can navigate directly to `https://localhost:4502/screens.html/content/screens`.

 1. Click **Create Screens Project** to create a new Screens project.
 Enter the title as **DemoScreens** and click **Save**.